 Thousands of immigrants from many lands flocked to Paterson, crowding into the tiny city.
 Great fortunes were made, but for all too many, it was a city that didn’t care when illness, disease or hunger struck.
 There was no place for the sick until 1867 when St. Joseph’s Hospital was established.

-Recognized as one of New Jersey’s – and the New York metropolitan area’s – most respected healthcare providers, St. Joseph’s Healthcare System includes St. Joseph’s Regional Medical Center, a quaternary state-designated trauma center and state-designated St. Joseph’s Children’s Hospital (651 adult and pediatric beds) on the Paterson campus; St. Joseph’s Wayne Hospital (229 beds), an acute care community hospital on the Wayne campus; St. Vincent’s Healthcare and Rehab Center (151 beds), Cedar Grove; Visiting Health Services of NJ, Totowa; and more than 30 North Jersey community-based facilities.
+Recognized as one of New Jersey’s – and the New York metropolitan area’s – most respected healthcare providers, St. Joseph’s Health includes St. Joseph’s University Medical Center, a quaternary state-designated trauma center and state-designated St. Joseph’s Children’s Hospital (651 adult and pediatric beds) on the Paterson campus; St. Joseph’s Wayne Medical Center (229 beds), an acute care community hospital on the Wayne campus; St. Vincent’s Healthcare and Rehab Center (151 beds), Cedar Grove; Visiting Health Services of NJ, Totowa; and more than 30 North Jersey community-based facilities.

 A major academic healthcare organization, St. Joseph’s is a regional clinical branch campus of New York Medical College, a member of the Touro College and University System and is also affiliated with Seton Hall School of Health and Medical Science and the University of New England School of Osteopathic Medicine.
 Three levels of medical education are available at St. Joseph’s: a pre-doctoral program for medical students in clinical clerkships, post-graduate residency programs and continuing medical education programs for medical staff and local physicians.

-The growth of St. Joseph’s Healthcare System continues as it approaches its 150th anniversary, yet our unwavering commitment to quality patient care remains the same.
+The growth of St. Joseph’s Health continues as it approaches its 150th anniversary, yet our unwavering commitment to quality patient care remains the same.